September 4, 2025

 Finding NP Preceptors in Oklahoma City

+The numbers reflect how serious the gap is.
 According to the Oklahoma Board of Nursing, there are 5,468 licensed nurse practitioners in Oklahoma, a 37.5% increase over the last five years.
 Each year, hundreds of new applicants enter NP and DNP programs, adding pressure to an already competitive system.
+In 2024 alone, 186 students were admitted to APRN programs, but only 99 graduated, a gap that points directly to bottlenecks in clinical placement and the difficulty of securing rotations on time.

 Oklahoma City is home to major healthcare employers like OU Health, SSM Health, and Mercy, which provide essential services across the lifespan, from health promotion and chronic disease management to mental health and primary care.
+On paper, these facilities should offer abundant rotation opportunities for family nurse practitioners and specialty tracks.
+In practice, many preceptors are managing full patient panels, telehealth responsibilities, and multiple site coverage, leaving little capacity to take on students.

 Why It's So Hard To Find Oklahoma City NP Clinical Rotations